mlanza/ai-literacy/201/05-tools.md

 But it’s not magic.
 That capability doesn’t come baked in.

-Just like Word has to be taught how to open DOCX files, and just like your browser only knows how to query your GPS because someone programmed it — the AI only gains these abilities when developers wire in the knowledge.
+Just like Word has to be taught how to open .docx files, and just like your browser only knows how to query your GPS because someone programmed it — the AI only gains these abilities when developers wire in the knowledge.
 Tools are not general-purpose.
 Each one has to be built, permissioned, and integrated.

 And tools don’t just grant action.
 They unlock *context*.